 - 12.1 This service is confidential, free of charge and has the same powers as the High Court to require people to provide information and to produce documents for investigation. - 12.2 Whilst people can approach the Ombudsman at any time, the service states that the Complainant must first take up their complaint with the relevant Local Authority, to allow the organisation the opportunity to address the issues raised. - 12.3 Where a Stage 2 has been concluded and the facts indicate that all reasonable consideration of the complaint has been undertaken and that further consideration by a Review Panel would not produce a demonstrably different outcome, the Customer Relations Manager in consultation with the Complainant can approach the Ombudsman to ask them to consider the complaint directly without going through a Review Panel.
-The Customer Relations Manager and the Complainant will need to agree a written statement of the complaint for release by Solihull Council, to the Ombudsman. - 12.4 Where a Stage 3 Review Panel has been held and the Complainant remains dissatisfied with the outcome, they have the right to pursue a complaint to the Ombudsman.
-In these circumstances the Ombudsman will make a formal request to Solihull Council for all information concerning the complaint.
-This will be recorded and monitored by the Council's Link Officer and then passed to the responsible Service Director & Head of Service to provide a response.
-The Link Officer will then forward all documentation to the Ombudsman within the directed timescale. - 12.5 Details of how to contact the Local Government & Social Care Ombudsman (LGSCO) can be found at: Contact us - Local Government and Social Care Ombudsman Web site: www.lgo.org.uk - You can call 0300 061 0614 to talk to a complaint's advisor at the LGSCO about registering a new complaint. - 12.6 In some instances complainants make their complaints directly to the Ombudsman before complaining to the Council, these are usually considered premature complaints and the Ombudsman will normally forward them to Solihull Council for consideration under their complaint's procedures.
-In some cases however, the Ombudsman may decide to investigate the complaints without referring them to Solihull Council, in such cases they will request all information and a position statement from Solihull Council before making their findings.
+The Customer Relations Manager and the Complainant will need to agree a written statement of the complaint for release, by SMBC, to the Ombudsman. - 12.4 Where a Stage 3 Review Panel has been held and the Complainant remains dissatisfied with the outcome, they then have the right to pursue a complaint to the Ombudsman.
+In these circumstances the Ombudsman will make a formal request to SMBC for all information concerning the complaint.
+This will be recorded and monitored within Democratic Services and then passed to the responsible Service Director & Head of Service to provide a response.
+Democratic Services will then forward all documentation to the Ombudsman within the directed timescale.